Pearot History, Family Crest & Coats of Arms

-England in the great wave of migration from Normandy following the Norman Conquest in 1066.
+Pearot is one of the names carried to England in the great wave of migration from Normandy following the Norman Conquest in 1066.
 It is based on the name Peter.
 This name was a baptismal name that was originally derived from the French name Pierre and was a diminutive of the name Parrot, which means little Peter.
-Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
-This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
-Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.
-The name Pearot is also a nickname type of surname for someone who likes to talk or chat like a parrot.

 Early Origins of the Pearot family